dialectlabs/docs/docs/alerts/setup/dashboard-introduction.md

 > 💡 **Pro Tip**: When sending to multiple channels, you can customize the message for each channel.
 For example, keep Telegram messages concise while making email content more detailed.

+ **Want to learn more about sending notifications using the dashboard?** Check out our [detailed guide in the send section](../send/dashboard.md).

 ### Guide

 The **Guide** tab walks you through the initial setup process: